Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part6.md

 }
 ```

 If `MinContext` is a binary context, then, the frequency of the new symbol will be equal to the frequency of the recently encoded symbol.
 Otherwise, we check whether the frequency of the encoded symbol occupies a significant portion of the total symbol frequency in `MinContext`, and based on this, we choose the initial frequency to assign.
-In the next step, when adding a symbol to non-empty contexts, we first calculate the `TotalFreq` increment from exiting the context.
+In the next step, when adding a symbol to non-empty contexts, we first calculate the `TotalFreq` increment from exiting the context event.

 ```
 void update()